ArnavU/Project-CRS-Frontend/README.md

 * Open vs code and type following commands in terminal
 1. git clone https://github.com/ArnavU/Project-CRS-Frontend.git
+2. Add .env file to base directory (for confidentiality the .env file is not included in repository, you have to ask for it to the developers of this project by contacting through email)
-2. npm install
+3. npm install
-3. npm run dev
+4. npm run dev

 On localhost://portNo. you will find this web application running